 Centennial is also sometimes featured as a single hop in beers to highlight its unique flavors and aromas.
 Some popular examples of commercial beers that use 100% Centennial hops in their recipes are Bell's Two Hearted Ale & Founders Centennial IPA.

 Centennial Hop Substitutions

 If the Centennial hop is hard to find or if you are simply out of it on brew day, you can try to substitute it with a similar hop.
 The old way of choosing replacement hops was done by experience and "feel".
 There is nothing wrong with that way.
 However, we wanted to build a data-driven tool to find your Centennial substitutions.

 Experienced brewers have chosen the following hops as substitutions of Centennial:

 Yes!
 There is a version of the Centennial hop in lupulin powder form.
 Centennial lupulin powder is suggested to be used at about half the amount as you'd normally use with pellets.
-The Cryo/LupuLN2 (Yakima Chief Hops) and Lupomax (Haas) products are pure concentrated lupulin powder, which add big flavor when used in the whirlpool or dry hop additions.
+The Cryo/LupuLN2 (Yakima Chief Hops), Lupomax (Haas) and Hopsteiner products are pure concentrated lupulin powder, which add big flavor when used in the whirlpool or dry hop additions.